AIBO: History

 In 1997 Doi received backing from Idei to form Sony's Digital Creatures Lab.
 Believing that robots would be commonplace in households by 2010, but aware of the shortcomings of available technology for functional uses, he decided to focus on robots for entertainment.
-The AIBO responded to over 100 voice commands and talked in a tonal language, or talked like a human and made other noises if programmed to.
+Depending on the software and model, AIBO can respond to over 100 voice commands in either their own tonal language or voice recordings to mimic human speech, as well as make other noises.
 Two of the first generation AIBOs exported into the US came to New York, NY and one remains in the archives and displays at Artspace Company Y LLC.

 Later models of AIBOs were designed jointly with prestigious Japanese designers, and continued to gain design awards.
 The ERS-210 design was inspired by lion cubs.
 The bodies of the "ERS-3x" series (Latte and Macaron, the round-headed AIBOs released in 2001) were designed by visual artist Katsura Moshino winning the Good Design Award.
 The sleek and futuristic, space-exploration inspired body of the "ERS-220" was designed by Shoji Kawamori, winning the Good Design Award and a Design for Asia award.
-The ERS-7 Also won a Good Design Award.
+The ERS-7 also won a Good Design Award.

 Almost ten years later, Idei's successor, Howard Stringer closed down AIBO and other robotic projects.
 Doi then staged a mock funeral, attended by more than 100 colleagues from Sony.
 At the ceremony, Doi said that the AIBO was a symbol of a risk-taking spirit at Sony that was now dead.

 In November 2017, Sony Corporation announced that AIBO would return with a new model that would be capable of forming an emotional bond with users.